Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Arkana never combines Bufo/Sapo or other psychoactive medicines within the same ayahuasca ceremony.
 Each medicine is honored separately, with proper timing and spacing between ceremonies throughout the retreat.
 Guests report extraordinary results from having the opportunity to experience both medicines in the same retreat.

 What makes this approach distinct is not simply that Arkana offers multiple medicines, but that each one is honored through its own dedicated ceremony.
 Ayahuasca ceremonies follow the Shipibo tradition.
 Bufo/Sapo is offered at all Peru and Mexico locations, accompanied by a traditional Temazcal ceremony.
-Peyote and psilocybin are offered exclusively at the Mexico centers, each within its own ceremonial container.
+Peyote and psilocybin are offered exclusively at the Mexico centers, each within its own ceremonial space.
 Arkana does not blend these traditions or combine medicines within a single ceremony.
 Each receives its own space, its own respect, and its own place within the curated retreat program.

 What’s Offered at Each Location